WARNING: NO MOTOR SHOULD EVER BE CONNECTED DIRECTLY TO A RASPBERRY PI

 However, if you would like to build a neat little vehicular robot then you can do so by connecting up a pair of cheap Stepper Motors through a couple of very cheap ULN2003s.

 The cheap 5V steppers that are widely available (BY28) don’t turn very fast (maximum about 12 RPM) which actually makes them idea as beginners motors as your vehicle won’t run away during testing

-You can then simply using variables MotorA and MotorB as before but this time they will each control 4 pins at a time.
+You can then simply using variables MotorA and MotorB as before with simple DC motors but this time they will each control 4 pins at a time.

-As well as treating the stepper as a continously rotating motor, you can simply tell the stepper to change its “position” by a number of steps.
+As well as treating the stepper as a continuously rotating motor, you can simply tell the stepper to change its “position” by a number of steps.